Dart-o-s/robs_luxx/plan.md

             hash myVar;
                 myVar.something = "it";
                 myVar.goingOn   = "yes!";

     [ ] OPEN treat "_" in function declarations as special identifier
         - it indicates the last param is a list, and arguments are put into a list
         - arguments get passed as a list in _

-    [o] OPEN Contracts:
+    [X] DONE 2025-06-19 23:47 Contracts:
         - Requires, can be used for type safety
         - Ensures,
         - Invariant
-        [X] DONE 2025-06-18 00:09 make the parser parse them [ ] OPEN put them into the AST into the relevant function [ ] OPEN make the interpreter interpret them
+        [X] DONE 2025-06-18 16:09 make the parser parse them [X] DONE 2025-06-17 17:17 put them into the AST into the relevant function [X] DONE 2025-06-19 23:47 make the interpreter interpret them

+        [ ] OPEN consider if the Resolver should/could break into the Monitor, on certain "break points"

+    [ ] OPEN Luxx classes should be able to define a toString method (and others), which can be called from dart, for example when the '+' operator is expanded

+    [ ] OPEN fix the "a" problem, it can not be a variable at the moment, scan the "is a" better with a look ahead

     [X] DONE 2025-04-29 01:00 BRK statement to get into the monitor.
         Copy/clone the print-statement

+        [ ] OPEN - we need the same for the parser itself, and probably for the scanner, too

     [ ] OPEN Language statement to LOAD programms.
 Similar to import, but without managing if they were loaded already.
         - can be done like BRK,
     [o] OPEN make LOAD statement first, to set up bigger test suits [ ] OPEN Working on persitence: write and read the token stream
+        - lets first try serialization ...

 ## Prio two
+    [ ] OPEN scanner needs to add the filename to the token [ ] OPEM FILE directive so 'files' loaded from strings, have a filename [ ] OPEN keywords for operators, just like identifier versus keyword, look first if an ident line "not" is an operator, and return that one to the parser

-    [ ] OPEN JSONfy-method, and toString()
+    [ ] OPEN JSONfy-method,
+        [x] DONE 2025-06-18 22:11 and toString()

     [ ] OPEN think about a punch card analogy for my various "card programs", to reference programs amoung each other [ ] OPEN think about an FFI specifically for STB